Red Blood Cell Inclusion Bodies

 H Inclusions in Hb H Disease

-In Hb H disease, H inclusions refer to a specific type of inclusion body formed due to the presence of excess beta globin chains.
-These are distinct from the H inclusions which are precursors to Heinz bodies.
+In Hb H disease, H inclusions refer to a specific type of inclusion bodies formed due to the presence of excess beta globin chains.

 • Composition: Hb H inclusions in Hb H disease are composed of aggregates of beta globin tetramers (Hb H).
 When there’s a deficiency in alpha-globin production, these excess beta globin chains precipitate and clump together within the red blood cell (RBC).